 The specific steps and details regarding the implementation of these menu options are left to the reasonable discretion of the broadcaster.
-While the Commission has declined to quantify the amount of effort that a broadcaster must devote to a particular menu option initiative selected, it has cautioned that token efforts will be found inadequate.
-Joint participation is permitted so long as each station's participation shows "meaningful involvement in the activity for which credit is sought."
+While the Commission has declined to quantify the amount of effort that a broadcaster must devote to any particular menu option initiative, it has cautioned that token efforts will be found inadequate.

+Joint participation in outreach efforts is permitted so long as each station's participation shows "meaningful involvement in the activity for which credit is sought."
 Simply lending a station's name or providing money in a joint undertaking will not be viewed as adequate participation.
 If credit is sought for the joint hosting of a job fair, the broadcasters must also participate in a meaningful way in the "planning and implementation of the event."
-In time, the Commission is expected to give more guidance concerning compliance with the menu option prong.
-Accordingly, stations should consult with communications counsel as to the credit eligibility of a particular activity in order to reduce the risk that a particular activity will be found not eligible for regulatory credit.
+Stations involved in joint efforts should consult with communications counsel as to the credit eligibility of a particular activity in order to reduce the risk that a particular activity will be found not eligible for regulatory credit.

 Broadcasters must, of course, retain sufficient documentation to verify that they have engaged in the specific activities, including records identifying the scope of their participation and the names and titles of the station personnel involved.
+Inadequate documentation may cause the FCC to reject a station's participation in an activity altogether.

-The various State Broadcasters Associations are aware of these requirements and have taken, and continue to take, steps to institute many of these initiatives in order to help SEUs generate the necessary credits, such as scholarship programs, internships, etc. Accordingly, SEUs should contact their respective state associations and ask what programs currently exist or are in development in which the SEU may participate in a meaningful way so that the SEU could appropriately claim a credit under this Commission EEO requirement.
+The various State Broadcasters Associations are aware of these requirements and have taken, and continue to take, steps to help SEUs generate the necessary credits, such as scholarship programs, internship programs, etc. SEUs should contact their respective State Associations and ask what programs currently exist or are in development in which the SEU may participate in a meaningful way, so that the SEU could appropriately claim a credit under this aspect of the Commission's EEO requirements.

-A cautious approach would be to practice "overachievement" in this area since there is always the risk that the Commission may decline for any number of reasons, to accept a credit for a particular activity.
+A cautious and recommended approach is to practice "overachievement" in this area because there is always the risk that the Commission may decline, for any number of reasons, to accept a credit for a particular activity.